 The Small Business Association (SBA) reports that small businesses account for over 99 percent of U.S. businesses, and the second quarter of 2021 saw a net employment gain of 893,000 jobs from small businesses.
 These numbers prove that the U.S. economy is fueled in great part by the role of small businesses generating jobs and revenue for state and federal government agencies.

 So regardless of your country of origin, whether you’re a U.S. citizen or green card holder, we hope you feel like America is a welcoming place for you to do business and become part of the community of American entrepreneurs.

 In fact, the SBA compiled data that proves how entrepreneurial and business-minded immigrants, green card holders and foreigners can be in the United States.
 According to the most recent data, immigrants are much more likely to own businesses than natural-born citizens.
 As many as one in 10 immigrants own a business, and most started their companies with more capital than non-immigrants.
 The SBA also found that immigrants are more likely to hire employees than non-immigrants and have average annual sales of $435,000.
 The same drive, ambition and hustle that motivates people to start a new life in the U.S. might also be an ideal component of fueling your success as an entrepreneur!

 Can Starting a U.S. Business Help Earn You a Green Card?

-If you are living outside of the United States and wondering whether starting a business here can help you earn your green card, this blog article from Fundera describes three main paths that individuals can take.
+If you are living outside of the United States and wondering whether starting a business here can help you earn your green card, there are three main paths that individuals can take.

 First, you can apply to earn your EB-1 green card.
 This is reserved for applicants who can prove extraordinary achievement, have status as an outstanding researcher/professor or have otherwise exhibited a high level of success in a certain field.
 These types of accomplished professionals can start businesses or prove employable, which can make them ideal candidates to earn their EB-1 status.